-- The owner had ensured that all equipment was installed in accordance with Schedule A and Schedule C of the Drinking Water Works Permit. - Records indicated that the treatment equipment was operated in a manner that achieved the design capabilities required under Ontario Regulation 170/03 or a Drinking Water Works Permit and/or Municipal Drinking Water Licence issued under Part V of the SDWA at all times that water was being supplied to consumers.
+- The owner had ensured that all equipment was installed in accordance with Schedule A and Schedule C of the Drinking Water Works Permit. - The owner/operating authority was in compliance with the requirement to prepare Form 2 documents as required by their Drinking Water Works Permit during the inspection period. - Minor modifications to the Foreman DWS) occurred on June 5, 2020 when a filter turbidity analyzer located after the cartridge filter, a HF scientific model, was replaced with a HACH TU5300sc model due to the older model starting to fail. - Records indicated that the treatment equipment was operated in a manner that achieved the design capabilities required under Ontario Regulation 170/03 or a Drinking Water Works Permit and/or Municipal Drinking Water Licence issued under Part V of the SDWA at all times that water was being supplied to consumers.

-Records reviewed identify that the Huron Woods DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection time period.
-Details concerning the CT calculation provided by OCWA, dated October 24, 2011, can be found in the DWS Components Description section of the inspection report.
+Records reviewed identify that the Foreman DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection time period.

-Records confirmed that the water treatment equipment which provides chlorination or chloramination for secondary disinfection purposes was operated so that at all times and all locations in the distribution system the chlorine residual was never less than 0.05 mg/l free or 0.25 mg/l combined.

-Free available chlorine residual is maintained out of the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with section 1- 2(2)4 of Schedule 1, O.Reg.170/03.
-During the inspection review period, the lowest reported free chlorine residual in the distribution system was 0.46 mg/L, exceeding the minimum secondary disinfection chlorine residual limit of 0.05 mg/L for treatment equipment which provides chlorination.

-- Where an activity has occurred that could introduce contamination, all parts of the drinking water system were disinfected in accordance with Schedule B, Condition 2.3 of the Drinking Water Works Permit. - The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03.
+- Details concerning the CT calculation provided by OCWA, dated October 24, 2011, can be found in the DWS Components Description section of the inspection report. - Records confirmed that the water treatment equipment which provides chlorination or chloramination for secondary disinfection purposes was operated so that at all times and all locations in the distribution system the chlorine residual was never less than 0.05 mg/l free or 0.25 mg/l combined. - Free available chlorine residual is maintained out of the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with Section 1- 2(2)4 of Schedule 1, O.Reg.170/03.
+During the inspection review period, the lowest reported free chlorine residual in the distribution system was 1.24 mg/L, exceeding the minimum secondary disinfection chlorine residual limit of 0.05 mg/L for treatment equipment which provides chlorination. - Where an activity has occurred that could introduce contamination, all parts of the drinking water system were disinfected in accordance with Schedule B, Condition 2.3 of the Drinking Water Works Permit. - The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03.